Nevar530/Ars-Caelorum/README.md

 - Run Logic Chain

 Zone triggers fire when a unit moves through a zone, not only when it stops on the final destination tile.

+Mission Start triggers can fire for both combat and story maps after any phase briefing is dismissed.

 ### Logic Available